maros/Zway-VisionZD2102/README.md

 # Zway-VisionZD2102

 The ZD2102 has two normally closed contact terminals.
-Only the state of the internal sensor is reflected in the UI.
+Due to a wrong device implementation only the state of the internal sensor is correctly shown in the UI.
 This module creates one additional binary sensor for each Vision ZD2102 device in your network that reflects the state of the secondary external sensor input.

 # Configuration